Skin Cancer FAQs

 - Protect your lips with lipstick or a lip balm containing sunscreen.

-- Wear protective clothing, including a long-sleeved shirt, wide-brimmed hat and ultraviolet blocking sunglasses.
+- Wear protective clothing, including a long-sleeved shirt, wide-brimmed hat and sunglasses.

 - Avoid use of the UV beds at tanning salons.